Salt & Wind Travel

 3rd and 4th Arrondissements: Le Marais and The Islands

-The 3rd and 4th arrondissements are often mentioned together because the historic area known as Le Marais spans both neighborhoods.
-Le Marais is the belle of the Parisian neighborhood ball as it has it all: quaint historic streets, art galleries, world-class shopping, and vibrant LGBTQIA+ scene.
+Many of our travel clients stay in the 3rd and 4th arrondissements.
+They consider this area the best arrondissement to stay in Paris, thanks to the charming streets, boutique hotels, and great shopping.
+The two areas are often mentioned together because the historic area known as Le Marais spans both neighborhoods.
+Le Marais is the belle of the Parisian neighborhood ball, as it has it all: quaint landmark streets, art galleries, world-class shopping, and a vibrant LGBTQIA+ scene.

-It’s home to the Place des Vosges, the oldest planned square in Paris, the Marché des Enfants Rouges, the oldest food market in Paris, and renowned museums like the Centre Pompidou, the Musée Picasso, and the Musee Carnavalet.
+It’s home to the Place des Vosges, the oldest planned square in Paris, the Marché des Enfants Rouges, the oldest food market in Paris (and where I had the best version of a Jambon Beurre ever), and renowned museums like the Centre Pompidou, the Musée Picasso, and the Musee Carnavalet.
 It is also one of the few areas in Paris where shops and restaurants are open on Sundays.

-The 4th arrondissement is also home to the inner-city islands of Île de la cité and Île saint-Louis.
-These islands are the city’s geographic center and where Paris was founded.
-You’ll find landmarks like the Notre Dame de Paris cathedral, La Sainte-Chapelle and the Conciergerie, and the lovely Elizabeth II flower market.
+The 4th arrondissement is also home to the inner-city islands of Île de la cité and Île saint-Louis, the city’s geographic center and where Paris was founded.
+Landmarks like the Notre Dame de Paris cathedral, La Sainte-Chapelle and the Conciergerie, and the lovely Elizabeth II flower market are on these islands.
+It is also home to Berthillon, the ice cream shop that is arguably the first place to have created salted caramel ice cream!

-Pros: A vibrant area with historic buildings, great museums, and boutiques
+Pros: A vibrant area with historic buildings, excellent museums, and boutiques

 Cons: It can get busy, especially on Sundays when it’s one of the only neighborhoods that is open